hola/player/plugins.md

 * Start creating your plugins

 ### Subtitles XML-RPC plugin (subs-xmlrpc)
-The subtitles XML-RPC plugin (subs-xmlrpc) connects to subtitles server using XML-RPC protocol and fetch the subtitles for the video.
+The subtitles XML-RPC plugin (subs-xmlrpc) connects to a server using XML-RPC protocol and fetch the subtitles for the video.
 The video is matched against video id, video title and video hash (SOON).
 ```json
 {
 	"type": "subs-xmlrpc",